dimchat/demo-objc/README.md

 [[DIMClient sharedInstance] setCurrentUser:moky];
 ```
 1. The private key of the registered user will save into the Keychain automatically.
-2. The meta & history of this user will save in files (Documents/barrack/{address}/*.plist) by the entity delegate (DIMBarrack) after registered.
+2. The meta & history of this user must be saved by the entity delegate after registered.

 ```
 // load user